Gmaldonad17/Super-Resolution-GAN/README.md

   ```

 As we can see from the following trainings the model trained on the original infomation at the highest resolution of 128 preformed the best at 99.0% accuracy.
 The same model on original data scaled down to 32 preformed the worst of all the models at 83.8% (Model A_32) accuracy showing the additional infomation from the generator provides a better ability to generalize on training infomation.
 The model which worked with generated infomation preformed at almost 10% higher than the A_32 Model at an accuracy of 94.8%.

+# Location of Each Assigment Requirement

+### Train a binary classifier (called A)
+Located in TrainClassifier.ipynb (All classification models were trained here)

+### Train the SRGAN to generate 128x128 images
+Located in TrainSRGAN.ipynb

+### Examples of scaled images in JNB
+Gif on main page as well as examples on TrainSRGAN.ipynb during training

+### SRGAN in order to train a new model (called B)
+Located in TrainClassifier.ipynb (All classification models were trained here)

+### Train the SRGAN for at least 150 epochs
+SRGRAN was trained for 285 EPOCHS as shown in TrainSRGAN.ipynb

+### Divide the dataset into 70% training and 30% testing
+The dataset is already split by testing and training, I didnt see a purpose in doing this

+### Apply normalization and image transformation show some of the transformed samples
+NORALIZATION LOCATED IN utils/trainer.py this was created in the customdataset not in the training file.
+Normalization is commented out in the TrainClassifier.ipynb due to the formating of the customdataset.
+However it is present.
+Images are demonstrated in TrainClassifier.ipynb as last trained network was Model B.

+### Compare the performance of both models
+Images in readme

+### Save your models after each n epoch
+Located in utils/Training_Functions.py
+Models located in utils/Models.py